fgiobergia/pH13Blog/README.md

 avaiable at the page blog/s.php?POSTID (with blog/ being the chosen path, (e.g. http://darkjoker.voidsec.com/blog/s.php?0123456).

+A basic index has been added: this page will show a list of the latest posts published,plus a list of categories available (i.e. a list of all the subdirs).
+I strongly recommand not to publish posts in the "main" directory, since such directory won't be shown in the categories list.

 There's really nothing else to say: other infos are available as comments in the files.